dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-02-Power-of-Visualizing-Convolution-Neural-Networks.md

 </p>

 And voila!
 Wow!
 We get some amazing results.
-We see that there are some neurons in the filters which look for whiskers and nose of dog, some on left eye, eyes and nose detector and also ears, etc.
+We see that there are some individual neurons in the filters which look for whiskers and nose of dog, some on left eye, eyes and nose detector and also ears, etc.

 ### Visualize inputs that maximize the activation of the filters in different layers of the model